| Whitfield Advantage Pellet Stove - owners manual | Whitfield Pellet Stove Public Relations Booklet - Advantage III, II-T, Quest ('95) |

 I am the proud owner of a Whitfield Pellet stove, purchased in Aug.
 1997.
 After 4 years of use, being on constantly from November to March each year twenty four hours a day, one day the stove stopped running.
 I tried to resolve the problem.
 There were pellets in the hopper, power to the stove and the RED "heat" lights were on and the RED feed light would blink on and off every few seconds.
 I also heard the motor run every time the RED feed light would to go on.
 I emptied the feeder and watched the action of the feeder screw.
 The motor would hum for the 4 seconds but the screw would not turn.
 I could turn the auger forward and back a bit, so the auger didn't seem to be jammed by anything.
 (I later found out the motor/auger is not bolted to anything and I was turning the whole assembly.
 So a pellet or other item could have become stuck between the auger and tube) It was February and cold and needed the warmth so I checked the tech page at the Whitfield web site (now owned by Lennox, that should keep the Pellet Stove department viable for years to come).
 No help but the basics I already tried.
 Their page stated that you should call a "professional" to resolve any other problems.
 The stove was installed by myself after years of having a standard fireplace, then a coal stove and now this pellet stove.
 It was also a Sunday, no one to call and ask.

 Personal thoughts: I get a number of E-mails about dead control panels.
 If you see my story, I have my pellet stove plugged into a UPS for back-up power.
 I am also thinking it has protected the control panel (about $280 + ) from various voltage surges.
 So my suggestion.
 Buy a $60 - $90 + or so UPS and plug the pellet stove into it.
 A standard "surge strip" has a $2 part in them.
-The UPS will have a very nice voltage filter PLUS if the power goes for a second or 5 minutes, this will protect the control panel from various electrical problems.
-Plus it will give you a few minutes of backup should the lights go out for a minute or two.
-Remember, the stove will expel smoke if the power is out even for 2 seconds.
+The UPS will have a very nice voltage filter PLUS if the power goes for a second or 5 minutes, this will keep the stove going and protect the control panel from various electrical problems.
+Remember, the stove will expel lots of smoke if the power is out even for 2 seconds.

 This information may assist you in fixing any pellet stove.